|

 duration, and if dealer turns out to have a blockbuster hand this deal,

+it'll be looking pretty grim.
 So I think I'm going to toss Q-K. This will both

 gain